 To ensure schools can participate effectively in the Initiative, schools will receive a base level allocation of $15,000, with additional loadings based on student enrolments and disadvantage.

-Schools were advised on their Tutor Learning funding allocations and expected contributions by email on Wednesday 4 November 2020.
-This email advice included:
+Schools have been advised on their confirmed Tutor Learning funding allocations and expected contributions by email on 1 April 2021.
+This email advice also included the estimated number of students they can directly support with this funding.

 School finance contributions